Destiny's Child: Legacy and recognition

-Destiny's Child has been credited as a musical influence or inspiration by various artists including Rihanna, Meghan Trainor, Fifth Harmony, Little Mix, Girls Aloud, Haim, Jess Glynne, Katy B, and RichGirl.
-Ciara was inspired to pursue a career in music after seeing Destiny's Child perform on television.
-Ariana Grande cited Destiny's Child as one of her vocal inspirations, saying that listening to the group's music is how she discovered her range and "learned about harmonies and runs and ad-libs."
-Meghan Trainor stated that her single "No" (2016) was inspired by the late 1990s and early 2000s sounds of Destiny's Child, NSYNC, and Britney Spears.
-Fifth Harmony cited Destiny's Child as their biggest inspiration, and even paid tribute to the group by performing a medley of "Say My Name", "Independent Women", "Bootylicious" and "Survivor" on the television show Greatest Hits.
-Fifth Harmony also incorporated elements of the intro from "Bootylicious" for the intro to their own song "Brave, Honest, Beautiful" (2015).
+Destiny's Child has been cited as a musical influence or source of inspiration by several musical acts, such as Rihanna, Lady Gaga, Meghan Trainor, Fifth Harmony, Little Mix, Girls Aloud, Haim, Katy B, and RichGirl.
+Ciara said that she was motivated to pursue a music career after watching the group perform on television.
+Ariana Grande has similarly identified Destiny's Child as one of her primary vocal inspirations, stating that their music helped her discover her vocal range and "learned about harmonies[,] runs and ad-libs".
+Trainor has said that her 2016 single "No" was influenced by the late-1990s and early-2000s sounds of artists including Destiny's Child.
+Fifth Harmony has named Destiny's Child as their biggest inspiration, paying homage to the group with a medley of "Say My Name", "Independent Women", "Bootylicious", and "Survivor" on the television program Greatest Hits.